RenderKit/ospray/README.md

 <img src="https://ospray.github.io/images/material_Alloy.jpg" alt="Rendering of a fictional Alloy material with textured color." width="60.0%" /><figcaption>Rendering of a fictional Alloy material with textured color.</figcaption>
 </figure>

 #### Glass

 The [path tracer](#path-tracer) offers a realistic a glass material, supporting refraction and volumetric attenuation (i.e., the transparency color varies with the geometric thickness).
-To create a Glass material pass the type string “`Glass`” to `ospNewMaterial2`.
+To create a Glass material pass the type string “`Glass`” to `ospNewMaterial`.
 Its parameters are

 | Type  | Name                |  Default| Description                        |
 |:------|:--------------------|--------:|:-----------------------------------|